ReyonCamarillo/Responsive-Web-Design-Certification/README.md

 This contains assignments from freecodecamp.

-On the main branch, are the personal "certification" projects and the other folder is the assginments provided by freeCodeCamp.
+Main branch contains the personal "certification" projects and the other folder are the assignments provided by freeCodeCamp which has been completed.

-The assignments and projects are written in as "templates".
+The assignments and projects are written in as "templates" with full HTML and CSS code.